oscal-compass/compliance-trestle/docs/tutorials/task.tanium-result-to-oscal-ar/transformation.md

 <br>

 <span style="color:green">
 Congratulations!
-You have bridged Tanium data into an OSCAL Assessment Results Findings report using compliance-trestle.
+You have bridged Tanium data into an OSCAL Assessment Results using compliance-trestle.
 </span>

 <br>